gus-santos/gus-santos/README.md

 ## Hi, I'm Gus 👋
 #### and I'm a full-stack developer

-- 🔭  I’m currently working on a (hopefully) better mobile navigation menu.
-Check it out: https://github.com/gus-santos/thumb-nav
+- 🔭  I’m currently working on a virtual budtender.
+Repo is private for now, but shoot me a line
-- 🤔  I’m looking for help with big O/theta
+- 🤔  I’m looking for help with building a search engine from scratch (aren't we all)
-- 😄  Pronouns assume certain psychological and social traits from biological characteristics.
-I don't think I agree with that
+- 😄  Pronouns only make sense for people who have a gendered experience of life.
+That's not exactly the case with me
 - ⚡  Fun fact: I was a language teacher for most of my life, and coding was something I used to do for fun
-- 💬  Ask me about XMonad.
-I'm a big fan
 - 📫  Reach me at santos.gus@protonmail.com

 <!--